coleifer/peewee/docs/peewee/playhouse.rst

 * Define custom aggregates, collations and functions.
 * Support for FTS3/4 (sqlite full-text search) with :ref:`BM25 ranking <sqlite_bm25>`.
+* Support for the new FTS5 search extension.
+* Support for the JSON1 and LSM1 extensions.
 * C extension providing fast implementations of ranking and other utility functions.
-* Support for the new FTS5 search extension.
 * Specify isolation level in transactions.
 * Support for virtual tables and SQLite C extensions.
 * Support for the `closure table <http://charlesleifer.com/blog/querying-tree-structures-in-sqlite-using-python-and-the-transitive-closure-extension/>`_ extension, which allows efficient querying of heirarchical tables.

 sqlite_ext API notes
 ^^^^^^^^^^^^^^^^^^^^